anuragkh/annotation-search/README.md

 # Annotation Search

-This repository contains the application of [Succinct](succinct.cs.berkeley.edu) to solve the annotation search problem.
+This project uses [Succinct](succinct.cs.berkeley.edu) for supporting search on annotated documents.

 TODO: Add more documentation.